USinani/Flying-Car-and-Autonomous-Flight-Engineer-ND/4-Estimation_Project/project_writeup.md

 ### Sensor Noise ###

-For the controls project, the simulator was working with a perfect set of sensors, meaning none of the sensors had any noise.
+For the controls project,the simulator was working with a perfect set of sensors, meaning none of the sensors had any noise.
 The first step to adding additional realism to the problem, and developing an estimator, is adding noise to the quad's sensors.
 For the first step, you will collect some simulated noisy sensor data and estimate the standard deviation of the quad's sensor.

 Running the simulator and selecting the 06_NoisySensors scenario the following results were obtained:
 ../img/noisy_sensors.png